ligolang/ligo-mirror/gitlab-pages/docs/tutorials/package-management/package-management.md

 npm install -g esy
 ```

-## Using a ligo package published on npm
+## Using a LIGO package published on npm

 Start with empty package.json file